The website of

 “This amazing, authoritative tale of a deserter in China – ‘the only round-eye in the Red Guards’ – stains the mind indelibly, like a beautiful, harrowing dream”: Books of the Year, Daily Telegraph

-From ‘A House by the River’ (Picador, 2003)
+Extract from ‘A House by the River’ (Picador, 2003)

 “A poetic novel and a serious literary novel, but also an adventure story.
 The writing is wonderful, absolutely brilliant.
 There is no Whitbread Second Novel Award, but he would be up for it”: Tom Sutcliffe, BBC Radio 4